 Samsung is one of the world’s largest companies and has helped to put South Korea on the map as one of the homes of cutting edge consumer technology.
-Its current flagship smartphone is the Galaxy S4 Smartphone is two generations old, it still proves to be a popular device for Android fans all over the world.
-A staggering 40 million units have been sold internationally since its launch earlier this year.
+Although the Galaxy S4 Smartphone is two generations old, it still proves to be a popular device for Android fans all over the world.
+A staggering 40 million units have been sold internationally since its launch, which continues to increase.
 But where is Samsung Galaxy S4 Smartphone made and what route has it taken before it reached your pocket?

 Samsung is very proud of its heritage and it tends to keep most of the process of producing its various products in-house and in South Korea.
 The Galaxy S4 was designed, extensively tested and produced in Samsung’s native land.